 In determining the expected load requirements for which standard wholesale products will be procured, the ComEd forecast must be adjusted for the volume served by municipal aggregation and other ARES.
 The ComEd 5-year annual load forecast, shown in Figure 3-11, is based on the rate of customer switching in the past, expected increases in residential ARES service, and the anticipated additional migration of 0 to 100 kW customers to ARES and municipal aggregation.
-The figure decomposes the total forecast of residential and small commercial customer load, in the same way as Figure 3-10 does for a single year.
+The figure 4-00 service to to a single year.